zachpmanson/notes/notes/Notes/Miscellany/On Writing.md

 -- [George Orwell, Politics and the English Language](https://gutenberg.net.au/ebooks02/0200151h.html)

 I'd like to make an editor mode that doesn't allow backspace.
 Fully seperate editing and writing processes.
 I do recognise I could just use paper and [[pens]].
 This idea is somewhat inspired by the [DocWriter](https://jsomers.net/blog/docwriter), a wonderful [[Hacks|hack]].

+> Tellers of stories with ink on paper, not that they matter any more, have been either swoopers or bashers.
+Swoopers write a story quickly, higgledy-piggledy, crinkum-crankum, any which way.
+Then they go over it again painstakingly, fixing everything that is just plain awful or doesn’t work.
+Bashers go one sentence at a time, getting it exactly right before they go on to the next one.
+When they’re done they’re done.

+-- Kurt Vonnegut